BiTinerary/PersonalAPI/readme.md

 * <strike>Needs final while loop</strike>
 * Test <strike>stdout vs other</strike> non echo command.
 Works, but needs more commands to be tested.
 * <strike> House keeping: reorganize gmail session and login creds so it's not passed to so many other functions.</strike>

+**Some ideas:**
+`someAndroidApp` == webscrape `appFileName.apk` and reply to phone with .apk ass attachment.
+`ipman` == then `curl icanhazip.com` and send SMS with response.
+`creditScore` == run webscrape script to get credit Score, current alerts, last opened account, identity scurity status, etc...
+`laidOff` == send out resume to specified email addresses.
+`weather 55108` == wunderground API response for zipcode
+`blackout` == run mass shutdown/kill command on device/s?
+`find regexForPhoneNumber` == response with Pipl.com api results.

+If command detected but from stranger number, send response after authentication on personal device?
+Take arguments passed from email trigger.
+Parsing this email is tricky since MMS's sent from phone are base64 encoded along with something else.